Travel

 Hidden Gems and Off-the-beaten-path Spots in Italy

-Italy isn't only about popular destinations. it also offers hidden gems for those seeking unique experiences.
+Italy isn't only about popular destinations.
+It also offers hidden gems for those seeking unique experiences.
 Matera is known for its ancient cave dwellings, the Sassi, with entry to some sites costing €10 ($11 USD).
 Civita di Bagnoregio is a picturesque hilltop town with an entry fee of €5 ($5.50 USD).

 Ravello on the Amalfi Coast offers impressive views, with Villa Rufolo accessible for €7 ($7.70 USD).
 Trieste is a coastal city with Austro-Hungarian influences, and Miramare Castle is a must-visit, with entry costing €12 ($13 USD).